-The Strasbourg Christkindelsmärik is the oldest Christmas market in France, dating back to 1570 so it’s no surprise that the city considers itself the capital of Christmas.
+The Strasbourg Christams market in France is the oldest market in the country, dating back to 1570 so it’s no surprise that the city considers itself the capital of Christmas.

 Every year, from the last week in November to the end of December, the town gets taken over by all things Christmassy.
 Shop windows are transformed into winter wonderlands and the streets are decorated with twinkling lights and festive garlands.

-At just 5 hrs 43 mins from St Pancras Int’l, with a quick change in Paris, Strasbourg Christmas market is the perfect destination for a bit of Christmas shopping.
-This year the market runs from 24 November to 24 December 2017, so get planning now.
+From St Pancras Int’l, with a quick change in Paris, Strasbourg Christmas market is the perfect destination for a bit of Christmas shopping.
+This year the market runs from 20 November to 30 December 2020, so get planning now.

 The market is made up of smaller, individual markets in different squares and streets across the Grand Ile.